 - Overactive hormones (particularly androgens)

 The primary acne-causing strain of bacteria is known as Propionibacterium acnes.
-P. acnes lives in the oily regions of the pores and can aggravate the immune responses that cause the inflamed, swollen bumps that eventually develop into acne.
+P. acnes lives in the oily regions of the pores and can aggravate the immune responses that cause bumps that eventually develop into acne.

 What is Lactoferrin?

-Lactoferrin’s main role involves supporting the immune system, and it has been shown to help protect the body against bacteria, viruses, fungi, and other potentially harmful microbes.
+Lactoferrin’s main role involves supporting the immune system.
 Lactoferrin can also help:

-- Support iron homeostasis, ensuring that the body maintains enough of the mineral
+- Support iron balance, ensuring that the body maintains enough of the mineral

 - Regulate bone metabolism to support the removal of old bone material and replace it with new bone tissue